 9 and 10.
 Turn right up High Street with its old cottages.
 The former Wesleyan Chapel was built in 1838.
 It is now a private house.

 Further up High Street, a low wall protects the Village Leat.
 This provided a reliable water supply to the villagers.
 Water used to run in an open channel down the side of High Street: Each house had a little bridge to its front door.
+Another leat is visible on the east side of Station Road, opposite the entrance to the industrial estate.
+This water system is called the shutlake.
+It was regulated by sluices.

 The Churchills Barn opposite, now a private house, was probably once used as a guard post, similar to Passby.